3.11.15 Reasonable excuse

 - any factor that did not directly prevent the person from meeting their requirement at the time of their failure, and

-- drug or alcohol dependency, if a job seeker is subject to the targeted compliance framework, has previously used drug or alcohol dependency as a reasonable excuse and refused or failed to participate in available treatment.
+- drug or alcohol dependency if a job seeker is subject to the targeted compliance framework, has previously used drug or alcohol dependency as a reasonable excuse, and has refused or failed to participate in available treatment.

 Drug or alcohol dependency

 Some job seekers' drug or alcohol dependency may impact their ability to meet their mutual obligation requirements and may be accepted as a reasonable excuse.
 However, it is not consistent with community expectations for job seekers to be able to repeatedly use drug or alcohol dependency as a reasonable excuse unless they are doing everything they can to address their barriers and move into work.